miwipe/ngsLCA/README.md

             rank.name="species,genus,family")
 ```

 Count reads and taxa numbers.
 This will generate statistics for the reads and taxa numbers for all above filters, groups, and classifications.
+Example are shown in the following example Figure a and b.

 ``` r
 ngsLCA_count(path=working_directory,